 be converted to renewables

-unless it is scalable
+unless it is commercialized and scalable

 convert world-wide power generation to zero-greenhouse-gas for energy generation

 and new plant construction, the renewable replacements will have to be